prathwink2002/AI-Chat/README.md

 **Notes**
 - This project **includes** the OpenRouter / OpenAI API key and model string where you provided them (for demonstration).
 Treat keys as secrets in real projects.

-**Note:** The AI response in the chat may take a few seconds to load.
+- The AI response in the chat may take a few seconds to load.
 This is because the application uses a free model from the OpenRouter API to generate replies.

 ## How to get openrouter api kay